noiz23/programer2/OCPStudyGuide/README.md

 A thread is the smallest unit of execution that can be scheduled by the operating system.
 A process is a group of associated threads that execute in the same, shared environment.
 It follows,then, that a single-threaded process is one that contains exactly one thread, whereas a multi-threaded process is one that contains one or more threads.

+- Locale is created using a constructor.
+-  The convention is to use lowercase for a language code and uppercase for a country code.
+The language is mandatory when using a constructor
+- Java class resource bundles can have non-String values while property files are limited to strings
+- Java specifies that it will look for a Java class resource bundle before a property file of the same name.
+- Calendar constants for months begins with 0.
+- Period does not allow chaining.
+Only the last Period method called counts.
+-  Period format begins with a P and a Dura- tion format begins with PT.
+They are different types and do not represent the same value even though they are both a day.
+-  Remember that Duration uses hours/minutes/seconds and Period uses years months/days for measures
+- Without a time zone, Java doesn’t know what moment in time to use for the Instant.
+-

 =======================================================================CH 7
 The key here is that using the atomic classes ensures that the data is consistent between workers and that no values are lost due to concurrent modifications.